 However, the scope of my internship at the Morgan expanded well beyond inventorying extra-illustrated books.
-Being able to experience the full range of tasks under the purview of the Printed Books & Bindings department allowed me, as someone who is interested in pursuing a career in the field of rare books, to gain a clearer understanding of the day-to-day duties of a curator.
+Being able to experience the full range of tasks under the purview of the Printed Books & Bindings Department allowed me, as someone who is interested in pursuing a career in the field of rare books, gain a clearer understanding of the day-to-day duties of a curator.
 After learning from curators John McQuillen and Sheelagh Bevan proper methods for accurately cataloging and researching individual works in the collection, planning exhibitions, and viewing prospective acquisitions at auction (to name only a few duties), I have come to realize the vitally important role that libraries and museums play in making available, both to researchers and to the general public, distinguished and culturally significant collections.
 I am extremely grateful to the Morgan’s staff both for affording me the opportunity to work closely with them on important projects and for encouraging me to continue working toward a career in curatorship.
 I look forward to continuing to use the Morgan’s extraordinary collections as a researcher.

 Timothy Gress is currently an undergraduate at Manhattan College interested in the study of Romantic and Victorian literature and print culture and in early twentieth-century American book collectors.
 He became interested in rare books three years ago when, as a student worker, he discovered his school’s little-known collection of rare eighteenth-, nineteenth-, and twentieth-century novels formed by DeCoursey Fales.
 In the fall of 2019 he will begin graduate studies in the dual MA/MLS at New York University and the Palmer School of Library and Information Science at Long Island University.